-If you have existing flower borders give them a weed and a refresh.
+Give any existing flower borders a weed and a refresh.
 To keep weeds down and to make the beds look tidy, put a layer of compost or mulch on top of the soil, spreading it around any existing plants.

 We have astroturf and at first, I wasn’t convinced, but now I love it.
-The kids can play on it all year and usually in Spring we have to replant muddy patches, whilst somehow keeping the kids off the new seeds.
-But now our grass now still looks perfect after a sweep!
+The kids can play on it all year and usually in Spring with real grass we would have to replant muddy patches, whilst somehow keeping the kids off the new seeds.
+But now our grass still looks perfect after a sweep!